|Alzheimer's, Prions and Sewage Sludge

 "EPA recommends Class A sludge biosolids on home vegetable gardens.
 Class A

-sludge is not pathogen free - it can contain E. Coli bacteria which survive thermal sludge
+sludge is not pathogen free - it can contain E. Coli bacteria which survive thermal

-any sewage/sludge treatment."
+inactivated by any sewage/sludge treatment."

 "Plants, vegetables, grasses, forages uptake sludge pollutants, pathogens and